PayString/paystring-documentation/docs/payid-server-requirements.md

 The reference PayID server is comprised of a simple Node.js HTTP server and a Postgres database.

-In production environments, you should set up a reverse proxy like nginx in front of the Node.js HTTP server
+In production environments, you should set up a reverse proxy like nginx in front of the Node.js HTTP server, as described at [NGINX Reverse Proxy + SSL setup](remote-deployment#nginx-reverse-proxy--ssl-setup).

 ## Production Requirements